thin-edge/thin-edge.io/docs/src/howto-guides/002_installation.md

 ### Package installation

 Now, we have downloaded the package we can proceed to installation.
 First we will install cli tool `tedge`.

+> Note: Some OSes may require you to use `sudo` to install packages and therefore all following commands may need `sudo`.

 To install `tedge` use following command:

 ```shell